-22. Thus manifestly does this doctrine tend to overthrow the whole christian revelation, by making it contradict itself: by giving such an interpretation of some texts, as statly contradicts all the other texts; and indeed the whole scope and tenor of scripture.
-An abundant proof that it is not of God: but neither is this all.
-For, seventhly, it is a doctrine full of blasphemy; of such blasphemy as I should dread to mention, but that the honour of our gracious God, and the cause of his truth, will not suffer me to be silent.
-In the cause of God then, and from a sincere concern for the glory of his great name, I will mention a few of the horrible blasphemies, contained in this horrible doctrine.
-But first, I must warn every one of you that hears, as ye will answer it at the great day, not to charge me (as some have done) with blaspheming, because I mention the blasphemy of others.
-And the more you are grieved with them that do thus blaspheme, see that ye confirm your love towards them the more, and that your heart's desire, and continual prayer to God be, "Father forgive them, for they know not what they do."
+22. Thus manifestly does this doctrine tend to overthrow the whole christian revelation, by making it contradict itself: by giving such an interpretation of fome texts, as flatly contradicts all the other texts; and indeed the whole scope and tenor of Scripture.
+An abundant proof that it is not of God: But neither is this all.
+For, feventhly, It is a doctrine full of blasphemy; of such blasphemy as I should dread to mention, but that the honour of our gracious God, and the Cause of his Truth, will not suffer me to be filent.
+In the cause of God then, and from a fincere concern for the Glory of his great Name, I will mention a few of the horrible blasphemies, contained in this horrible doctrine.
+But first, I must warn every one of you that hears, as ye will answer it at the great Day, not to charge me (as fome have done) with blafpheming, because I mention the blasphemy of others.
+And the more you are grieved with them that do thus blafpheme, fee that ye confirm your love towards them the more, and that your heart's defire, and continual prayer to God be, "Father forgive them, for they know not what b' they do."

-23. This premised, let it be observed, that this doctrine represents our blessed Lord, Jesus Christ the righteous, the only begotten Son of the Father, full of grace and truth, as an hypocrite, a deceiver of the people, a man void of common fincerity.
-For it cannot be denied, that he every where speaks, as if he was willing that all men should be saved.
-Therefore to say he was not willing that all men should be faved, is to represent him as a mere hypocrite and dissembler.
-It cannot be denied that the gracious words which came out of his mouth, are full of invitations to all finners.
-To fay then, He did not intend to fave all finners, is to represent him as a gross deceiver of the people.
-You cannot deny, that he fays, "Come unto me all ye that are weary and heavy laden."
-If then you fay he calls those that cannot come, those whom he knows to be unable to come, those whom he can make able to come but will not, how is it possible to describe greater infincerity?
-You represent him as mocking his helple's creatures, by offering what he never intends to give.
-You describe him as faying one thing, and meaning another: as pretending the love which he had not.
-Him in whose mouth was no guile you'll make full of deceit. void of common fincerity: then especially, when drawing nigh the city, He wept over it and faid, 66 O Jerufalem, Jerufalem, thou that killest the prophets, and stoness them that are sent unto thee; how often would I have gathered thy children together-and YE WOULD NOT." (notinga nai in notingate) Now if you say, they would, but he would not, you represent him, (which who could hear?) as weeping crocodile's tears, weeping over the prey which himself had dooined to destruction.
+23. This premised, let it be observed, That this doctrine represents our blessed Lord, Jesus Christ the Righteous, the only begotten son of the Father, full of grace and truth, as an hypocrite, a deceiver of the people, a Man void of common fincerity.
+For it cannot be denied, that he every where speaks, as if he was willing that all Men should be faved.
+Therefore to fay he was not willing that all men should he saved, is to represent him as a mere hypocrite and dissembler, It cannot be denied that the gracious Words which came out of his mouth, are full of invitations to all finners.
+To fay then, He did not intend to fave all Sinners, is to represent him as a gross deceiver of the people.
+You cannot deny, that he fays, " Come unto me all ye that are weary and heavy laden." then you fay he calls those that cannot come, those whom he knows to be unable to come, those whom he can make able to come but will not, how is it possible to describe greater Insincerity?
+You reprefent him as mocking his helpless Creatures, by offering what he never intends to give.
+You describe him as faying one thing, and meaning another: As pretending the love which he had not.
+Him in whose mouth was no guile you'll make full of Deceit, void of common fincerity: Then especially, when drawing nigh the City, He wept over it and faid, "O Jerusalem, Jerusalem, Thou that killest the Prophets, and stoness them that are sent unto Thee; How often WOULD I have gathered thy children togetherand YE WOULD NOT."
+(1967 Noa Rai &R 11968 Noate) Now if you say, They would, but He would not, you represent him, (which who could hear?) as weeping erocodile's tears, weeping over the prey which himfelf had doom'd to destruction.